 “What goes into this mifen?
 Some braised vegetables, different cuts of pork, plus bamboo, radish, and pickled cabbage.
 I pickle it myself, and I grow the bamboo and radish in my garden — that’s why the flavor is so good.”

 Our meal is, of course, delicious.
-We slurp down two bowls of noodles, and Ms. Mo offers us a pile of boiled peanuts to snack on as we wait for our motorbike to groan back into life.
+We slurp down two bowls of noodles, and Ms. Mo offers us a pile of boiled peanuts to snack on as we wait for our motorbike to groan back to life.

 The question is raised: in a town with rice noodles on every corner and the spaces between, is the market not saturated?